 Both applications were pretty good at automatically estimating where to crop at all four corners.
 Not perfect, but fairly close.

-And here’s a time where that $6.99 for Scanner Pro really pays off.
+And here’s a time when that $6.99 for Scanner Pro really pays off.

 As you grab a corner, covering it up with your finger, a magnified circle pops up and out of the way so you can see exactly where you are dragging the corner.

 In Genius Scan (at least the free version), there is no magnified “pop-up.”
 Instead, you kind of have to guess where to move the corner because your finger is covering up the corner of the document where you want to be looking.